 Any review will be carried out by Mercer in conjunction with the Supervisor and will consider the investment objectives of the Scheme and take account of any changes in the investment outlook which may affect the relative value and role of the different asset classes.
+In addition, New Zealand Defence Force as the Participating Employer may also request the Manager to review the SIPO.
 Mercer is responsible for approving the SIPO.
 Any material changes to the SIPO will be advised in the Scheme's annual report.